 Project Baseline is a 501(c)(3) Charitable Organization working to

-explore, document, & protect the underwater world 2009.
+explore, document, & protect the underwater world since 2009.

 Mobilize citizen-divers to record change in the world’s underwater environments and to engage with scientific, conservation, and government entities to advance the restoration and protection of our natural and cultural treasures.